labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeWorkflow.md

 PPanGGOLiN was created with the idea to make it both easy to use for beginners, and fully customizable for experts.
-The ease-of-use was achieved by incorporating a 'workflow' command that enables the construction and partitioning of a pangenome using genomic data with only a single mandatory option, and preset parameters adapted for pangenomes at the scope of a bacterial species.
+Ease of use has been achieved by incorporating a workflow command that allows the construction and partitioning of a pangenome using genomic data.
+The command has only one mandatory option, and predefined parameters adapted to pangenomes at the scale of a bacterial species.
 This command launches the [annotation](./pangenomeAnalyses.md#annotation), [clustering](./pangenomeAnalyses.md#clustering), [graph](./pangenomeAnalyses.md#graph) and [partition](./pangenomeAnalyses.md#partition) commands described below.

 To use this command, you need to provide a tab-separated list of either annotation files (gff3 or gbff) or fasta files.
 The expected format is detailed [in the annotation section](./pangenomeAnalyses.md#annotation)